Tips for Suppressor Tuning Your Hunting AR

 IMG 3813

 The hunting subcategory of general firearms use has, contrary to popular belief, helped to advance suppressor use in leaps and bounds.
 For example, the AR (I’m not getting into the terminology debate here) has for all intents and purposes become known as an MSR (Modern Sporting Rifle) because it’s become a widely accepted platform in the world of hunting.
-The same can be said for suppressors; though a name change hasn’t been adopted, more and more people are accepting suppressors in the field, particularly with the advent of accessible, big-bore options like the Silencer Central Banish 46 V2, seen in this article.
+The same can be said for suppressors; though a name change hasn’t been adopted, more and more people are accepting suppressors in the field, particularly with the advent of accessible, big-bore options like the Silencer Central Banish 46 V2.
 For those who haven’t tried both—and if you fall into this crowd, I suggest you try it out—here are some ways to make your experience using ARs and suppressors in tandem a better experience overall while hunting.

 Blowback